Bambough History, Family Crest & Coats of Arms

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
-Variations of the name Bambough include Banbury, Bandbury, Bandebury, Bandury, Bambury, Bamberry and many more.
+Variations of the name Bambough include Banbury, Bandbury, Bandebury, Bandury, Bambury, BamBerry and many more.

 Early Notables of the Bambough family (pre 1700)

 More information is included under the topic Early Bambough Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bambough family to Ireland

 Some of the Bambough family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bambough family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Bambough or a variant listed above: Ann Banbury who settled in Baltimore in 1790; Jane Banbury settled in Pennsylvania in 1685; William Bamberry who settled in Philadelphia in 1836.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Bambough or a variant listed above: Ann Banbury who settled in Baltimore in 1790; Jane Banbury settled in Pennsylvania in 1685; William BamBerry who settled in Philadelphia in 1836.
 In Newfoundland, one of the family was a Captain in the seal fishery in 1833.